philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the Behavior class

-For further insights into the behavior component, refer to :ref:`py_champ_entities_behavior`.
+For further insights into the behavior component, refer to :ref:`py_champ_components_behavior`.

 6. Optimization Class